Robustly learning the Hamiltonian dynamics of a superconducting quantum processor

-{\textbf{Introduction.}} Analogue quantum simulators promise to shed light on fundamental questions of physics that have remained elusive to the standard methods of inference~\cite{feynman_simulating_1982,Lloyd}.
-Recently, enormous progress in controlling individual quantum degrees of freedom has been made towards making this vision a reality \cite{BlochSimulation,BlattSimulator,GreinerSpeedup,MonroeTimeCrystal,ebadi_quantum_2021}.
-While in digital quantum computers all small errors can be corrected~\cite{aharonov_fault-tolerant_2008}, it is intrinsically difficult to error-correct analog devices.
-Yet the usefulness of analog quantum simulators as computational tools depends on the accuracy of the implemented dynamics.
-Meeting this requirement hinges on devising characterization methods that not only yield a certificate for the overall functioning of the device, but more importantly provide diagnostic information about the sources of errors.
+Analog quantum simulators promise to shed light on fundamental questions of physics that have remained elusive to the standard methods of inference~\cite{feynman_simulating_1982,Lloyd}.
+Recently, enormous progress in controlling individual quantum degrees of freedom has been made towards making this vision a reality \cite{BlochSimulation,BlattSimulator,MonroeTimeCrystal,ebadi_quantum_2021}.
+While in digital quantum computers small errors can be corrected~\cite{aharonov_fault-tolerant_2008}, it is intrinsically difficult to error-correct analog devices.
+Yet, the usefulness of analog quantum simulators as computational tools depends on the error of the implemented dynamics.
+Meeting this requirement hinges on devising characterization methods that not only yield a benchmark of the overall functioning of the device~\cite[e.g.,][]{derbyshire_randomized_2020,shaffer_practical_2021,helsen_matchgate_2020}, but more importantly provide \emph{diagnostic information} about the sources of errors.

-Developing custom-tailored characterization tools for analog quantum simulators requires hardware developments as well as theoretical analysis and method development.
-Several theoretical methods have been proposed that allow learning a partially unknown Hamiltonian from data for qubits~\cite{RobustGranade,wang_hamiltonian_2015,krastanov_stochastic_2019,bienias_meta_2021,czerwinski_hamiltonian_2021,anshu_sample-efficient_2021} and bosonic systems~ \cite{burgarth_indirect_2011,ma_hamiltonian_2017}.
-Very recently, learning of two-qubit dissipative Lindblad dynamics has been demonstrated~\cite{samach_lindblad_2021,onorati_fitting_2021}.
-The challenge remains to develop scalable methods that live up to the demands of a robust recovery of Hamiltonians arising in the experimental context that involves both incoherent noise and systematic errors in the state preparation and the measurement.
-In this work, we devise an algorithm for robustly and accurately identifying the Hamiltonian of a bosonic system from dynamical data, see also Ref.~\cite{learning_long_paper}.
-We are able to estimate the error arising from all individual components of the superconducting chip, providing the first \emph{analog simulator benchmark} for superconducting processors.